kkujawa3/rescue-dogs-and-popular-breeds/README.md

 Use a regular expression to validate user input and inform user about it or prevent it
 * Found on the dog fun page, the user input for how many dogs in your family is validated with regex by checking if the user input is a positive number which also includes zero as an answer.
-If it is valid, returns a message to user letting them know it is a postiive number entered otherwise a message to user is displayed that it is not a valid input
+If it is valid, returns a message to user letting them know it is a postiive number entered otherwise a message to user is displayed that it is not a valid input.
+Using my backup feature here rather than my original plan for a smoother flow of page design.
+I have a future build-out goal in mind using more of my Dog API data for creating a search implementation for user.

 Retrieve data from a third-party API and use it to display someting in your app
 * Utilized a third-party dog API and displayed dog data information from it on the dog rescue page